Deciding to sell digital products for your small business can be a complete game-changer.

 I’m going to be honest with you – nowadays everyone and their mom has a new ebook, software, or other digital product – and that’s completely ok.
 What that does mean is that you have to create products that really stand out and capture your potential customer’s attention.

 You are competing with thousands and thousands of other digital products and online stores.
 Think about what unique perspective you can spin on your new digital products.
 Be conscious and aware of this when you are brainstorming and creating your new products.

 Niche to sell digital products and stand out

 An incredible way to force your product to stand out amongst the sea of other digital products being sold is to niche your product.
 I know it can be easy to think that when you get too specific you can leave people out – but the opposite is true here.

 They knew in this book there would be specific tips that they could apply to their exact situation.
-Maybe I lost potential customers that were just looking to leave their 9-5’s, but I gained a loyal customer base that is specifically aspiring freelance graphics designers.
-Use this example to stand out and reach your audience like I did.
+Maybe I lost potential customers that were just looking to leave their 9-5’s, but I gained a loyal customer base that is specifically aspiring freelance graphic designers.
+Use this example to stand out and reach your audience the way I did.

 Also, this exact topic was in my expertise so it was easier for me to get really specific with my knowledge on how to run a freelance design business.
 This was my sweet spot in this area and it worked for both creating my product and marketing it to the right people.

 Now that you have your ideas brewing for your online store make sure you do put the love, time, and effort into actually creating the product.
 This may go without saying, but always make sure your products are value-packed.